 Image Source: Aizpurua-Olaizola et al., 2016

 Cannabinoids don’t act alone, but as a team.
 So whilst hemp may be a great source of CBD, it may not provide the greatest value, due to lower levels of CBG, THC, THCV and CBC.
-Similarly, marijuana may miss out on the benefits of CBD despite having high amounts of other cannabinoids.
+Similarly, MJ may miss out on the benefits of CBD despite having high amounts of other cannabinoids.

 Having a greater diversity and concentration of cannabinoids in extracts may add greater value when it comes to supporting health and wellbeing.
 For example, CBD has a greater effect on cancer cell destruction when combined with THC (5).

 Whilst most users of CBD do just fine without THC, others may require a little bit of THC (and other cannabinoids), depending on their unique needs.